-I’m not really sure how a Swedish Tea Ring recipe became a holiday tradition in a German/Irish/English household but my mom has been making it for Christmas morning breakfast since I was a kid.
+I’m not really sure how a Swedish Tea Ring recipe became a holiday tradition in a German/Irish/English household but my mom has been making tea rings for Christmas morning breakfast since I was a kid.
 Swedish Tea Rings tastes sort of like cinnamon rolls but even better.
-Like many breads, it’s an overnight project so my mom starts making a Swedish Tea Ring on Christmas Eve.
+Like many breads, it’s a make-ahead project that you can either bake the day before or let rise overnight and bake in the morning.
+My mom starts making her Swedish Tea Ring on Christmas Eve.
 It’s delicious.
 And I think that Swedish Tea Rings look super pretty and festive, too.

 This is my mom, the Master Swedish Tea Ring Maker.